Goodbye Salesforce. Hello custom CRM!

 SOLUTION

-Rather than replicating Salesforce, I re-architected the data-entry experience from the ground up to optimize both workflow and usability,
+Rather than replicating Salesforce functionality into the company's internal portal, I re-architected the data-entry experience from the ground up to optimize both workflow and usability.

-• Centering around one unified data-entry point that auto-populates relevant fields across the account
+- Centering the CRM around one unified data-entry point that auto-populates relevant fields across the account

 Together, these updates drastically reduced task time by removing redundant screens and unessecary clicks.